Masmiseim36/nxpSDK/boards/evkmimxrt1064/driver_examples/wdog/readme.txt

 ========
 The WDOG Example project is to demonstrate usage of the KSDK wdog driver.
 In this example,implemented to test the wdog.
-And then after 10 times of refreshing the watchdog, a timeout reset is generated.
-We also try to refresh out of window to trigger reset after 10 times of refreshing.
-Please notice that because WDOG control registers are write-once only, so the WDOG_Init function and the WDOG_Disable function can be called only once after reset.
+Please notice that because WDOG control registers are write-once only.
+And for the field WDT, once software performs a write "1" operation to this bit, it can not be reset/cleared until the next POR, this bit does not get reset/ cleared due to any system reset.
+So the WDOG_Init function can be called only once after power reset when WDT set, and the WDOG_Disable function can be called only once after reset.

 Toolchain supported
 ===================
-- Keil MDK 5.25
-- IAR embedded Workbench 8.30.1
+- IAR embedded Workbench  8.32.3
+- Keil MDK  5.27
-- GCC ARM Embedded 7-2017-q4-major
+- GCC ARM Embedded  8.2.1
-- MCUXpresso10.2.1
+- MCUXpresso  11.0.0

 Hardware requirements
 =====================